ducciorocchini/telerilevamento2024/Code/07_data_sources.md

 Download an image from the network

 ## Step 2:
-Store iot in your computer
+Store it in your computer

 ## Step 3:
 Set the working directory: